Research

 When robots ask for help from humans, they must supply enough information to convey the problem or possible solution without overwhelming people with unnecessary details.
 We propose a method that predicts how people may help the robot based on what utterances the robot says, in order to create succinct and descriptive requests for assistance.

-T. Kessler Faulkner, S. Niekum, and A. Thomaz, Asking for Help Effectively via Modeling of Human Beliefs.
+T. A. Kessler Faulkner, S. Niekum, and A. Thomaz, Asking for Help Effectively via Modeling of Human Beliefs.
 Companion of the 2018 ACM/IEEE International Conference on Human-Robot Interaction (pp. 149-150).
 ACM.

-T. Kessler Faulkner, S. Niekum, and A. Thomaz, "Robot Dialog Optimization via Optimization of Human Belief Updates", Presented at Workshop on Robot Communication in the Wild, Robotics: Science and Systems (RSS).
+T. A. Kessler Faulkner, S. Niekum, and A. Thomaz, "Robot Dialog Optimization via Optimization of Human Belief Updates", Presented at Workshop on Robot Communication in the Wild, Robotics: Science and Systems (RSS).
 July 2017.

 Undergraduate Research